 Didactic activities are held weekly and consist of lectures, Cafe discussions, and Grand Rounds.
 Cadaver Labs, Journal Clubs, and/or Workshops each occur monthly.
 Residents frequently combine conferences and labs with other local hospitals for a more well-rounded experience.
 In addition, web-based Present Courseware lectures are a part of the curriculum and viewed weekly by each resident.

-Cary Copeland, DPM, Program Director
+Bryan Hall, DPM, Associate Program Director